 IPython 6 features a major improvement in the completion machinery which is now capable of completing non-executed code.
 It is also the first version of IPython to stop compatibility with Python 2, which is still supported on the bugfix only 5.x branch.
 Read below for a non-exhaustive list of new features.

 Make sure you have pip > 9.0 before upgrading.
 You should be able to update by using:

 pip install ipython --upgrade

-If your pip version is greater of equal to pip 9.0.1 you will automatically get the most recent version of IPython compatible with your system: on Python 2 you will get the latest IPython 5.x bugfix, while in Python 3 you will get the latest 6.x stable version.
+If your pip version is greater than or equal to pip 9.0.1 you will automatically get the most recent version of IPython compatible with your system: on Python 2 you will get the latest IPython 5.x bugfix, while in Python 3 you will get the latest 6.x stable version.

 New completion API and Interface¶

-The completer Completion API has seen an overhaul, and the new completer have plenty of improvement both from the end users of terminal IPython or for consumers of the API.
+The completer Completion API has seen an overhaul, and the new completer has plenty of improvements both from the end users of terminal IPython and for consumers of the API.

 This new API is capable of pulling completions from

 jedi is installed, completions like